-The Help menu contains both the VSim Documentation set located under the Help Contents as well as information About VSim.
+The Help menu contains both the VSim Documentation labeled Help Contents.
+It also includes pop-up information About VSim.
 See Fig. 4.8.

-Selecting Help Contents is the same as selecting the Help icon in the left hand icon panel, and it opens the Help Window.
+Selecting Help Contents is the same as selecting the Help icon in the left hand icon panel, and it opens the Documentation Window.